fkiaee/sparsecnn/README.md

 1. Run pretrain.py to provide a pretrained initial weights for ADMM-based sparse algorithm.
 2. In order to validate the pretrain network (ACC = 82.3 %) execute:
- python validate.py --model_id=0 --task=0
-3. Run ADMM.py to apply ADMM-based sparse algorithm
+1. In order to apply ADMM-based sparse algorithm execute: python validate.py --model_id=0 --task=0

 4. In order to validate the sparce network execute: python validate.py --model_id=0 --task=1